redhat-appstudio/rhtap-installer/README.md

 ## CLI

+### Install
-0. Login to an OpenShift 4.14 cluster and create a new Project.
+1. Login to an OpenShift 4.14 cluster.

-1. Add the helm repository to your local system
+2. Add the helm repository to your local system:

-    `helm repo add rhtap https://redhat-appstudio.github.io/helm-repository`
+    `helm repo add openshift-helm-charts https://charts.openshift.io/`

-    If you've already added this, run a `helm repo update` time to time to pull the latest packages.
+    If you've already added this, run a `helm repo update` to pull the latest packages.

-2. Edit `values.yaml` to set your configuration parameters.
+3. Copy `values.yaml` to `private-values.yaml`, and set your configuration parameters.
 You have the option to use `bin/make.sh values` to generate the configuration YAML.

-3. Install/upgrade RHTAP
+4. Install/upgrade RHTAP

-    `helm upgrade installer rhtap/redhat-trusted-application-pipeline --install --create-namespace --namespace rhtap --timeout 20m --values values.yaml`
+    `helm upgrade installer openshift-helm-charts/redhat-trusted-application-pipeline --install --create-namespace --namespace rhtap --timeout 20m --values private-values.yaml`

     Sample output: